Yarn (package manager)

-Yarn is one of the main JavaScript package managers, developed in 2016 by Meta (formerly Facebook) for the Node.js JavaScript runtime environment.
-An alternative to the npm package manager, Yarn was created as a collaboration of Facebook, Exponent (now Expo.dev), Google, and Tilde (the company behind Ember.js) to solve consistency, security, and performance problems with large codebases.
+Yarn is one of the main JavaScript package managers, initially started in 2016 by Sebastian McKenzie of Meta (formerly Facebook) for the Node.js JavaScript runtime environment.
+An alternative to the npm package manager, Yarn was created as a collaboration of Facebook (now Meta), Exponent (now Expo.dev), Google, and Tilde (the company behind Ember.js) to solve consistency, security, and performance problems with large codebases.

-Functionality
+While bootstrapped by tech companies, the project was setup from the get go as its own GitHub organization, and eventually became fully autonomous in 2019, following its lead maintainer as he left Facebook for Datadog.

+Yarn 2 & Yarn Plug'n'Play

+In 2020 the Yarn team released a major update, Yarn 2.0, also codenamed "Berry".
+This version came with a full rewriting of both the codebase (which migrated to TypeScript in the process) and test suite.
+Many features were introduced, a cleaving one being a new unique installation strategy called Yarn Plug'n'Play.

+Under this default but optional mode, Yarn wouldn't generate a node_modules folder anymore, instead opting to generate a single Node.js resolver file named .pnp.cjs.
+While justified by the Yarn team as a need to address multiple design flaws in the typical Node.js module resolution, this change required some support from other projects in the ecosystem which took some time to materialise, adding friction to the migration from Yarn 1.22. to Yarn 2.0.

+Plugins

 Users can write their own plugins for Yarn.

 Constraints

 Yarn constraints allow users to enforce rules for their dependencies or manifest fields across scoped workspaces.

 Offline cache

 Downloaded packages are cached and stored as a single file.

 Plug'n'Play

 Plug'n'Play allows users to run Node projects without node_modules folder, defining the way or location to resolve dependencies package files with the Plug-n-Play-control file.
 This feature is aimed to fix an unwell structured node_modules architecture and resulting in a faster Node.js application start-up time.